We are delighted to announce that from 1 October 2020 you will be able to create yourselves a bespoke, online tour of our school.

 1) Looked-after children (children in care) and previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after).

-2) Siblings (children who are brothers and sisters of, or who live as a family at the same address) of pupils who are already at the school or who have already been offered a place, and who will still be there at the time of admission (but not in the Sixth Form).
+2) Siblings (children who are brothers and sisters of, or who live as a family at the same address) of pupils who are already at the school or who have already been offered a place, and who will still be there at the time of admission.
 Priority will be given, where necessary, to applications where there is the smallest age gap.
 If you have more than one child at the school, please name the youngest one.

 3) Children who are ordinarily resident in the catchment area.